Bang Bang (Jessie J, Ariana Grande and Nicki Minaj song): Music video

 The song's accompanying video was shot over two days in Los Angeles, California, and was directed by Hannah Lux Davis.
 The video was officially previewed and teased in a Beats by Dr. Dre commercial that aired on 20 August 2014.
 Following the ad's airing, it was announced that the music video would arrive shortly after the trio's performance at the 2014 MTV Video Music Awards.
 On 24 August 2014, the official video was uploaded on MTV's website and was available for international viewing.
 On 25 August 2014, the video was released via Jessie J's Vevo account and was Vevo-certified on 5 November, having surpassed 110 million views.
+As of July 2024, it has over 2 billion views on YouTube.

 Live performances

 Jessie J, Ariana Grande, and Nicki Minaj performed the song together at the 2014 MTV Video Music Awards on 24 August 2014, in Inglewood, California, following the performances of Grande's "Break Free" and Minaj's "Anaconda".
 They sang it at the 2014 American Music Awards on 23 November 2014 in Los Angeles, California.

 In November 2014, Grande performed the song with Little Big Town at the 48th Annual Country Music Association Awards.
 She performed the song by herself at the 2014 Victoria's Secret Fashion Show in London, UK on 9 December 2014 and during her international tour, The Honeymoon Tour.
 Since the start of the Dangerous Woman Tour, Grande has also sung the song herself.
 Grande also performed the song with Minaj at the NBA All-Star Game halftime show on 15 February 2015, as well as at the iHeartRadio Music Festival.

 Grande and Minaj performed the song in April 2019 at the Coachella Valley Music and Arts Festival despite there being audio problems with Minaj's mic.
 On 18 April 2020, Jessie J performed the song by herself in One World: Together at Home in her house during the COVID-19 pandemic.